Non-Standard Auto Insurance: What It Is & Which Companies Offer It

 Acceptance Insurance Storefront & online access ✅ Yes Physical locations for in-person help

-Direct Auto Flexible payment options ✅ Yes Among the lowest minimum-coverage quotes
+Direct Auto Flexible payment options ✅ Yes Among the lowest minimum-coverage quotes; bilingual agents available

-National General Wide state availability ✅ Yes Offers standard and non-standard tiers
+National General (Allstate) Wide state availability ✅ Yes Offers standard and non-standard tiers

-Bristol West Specialty high-risk underwriting ✅ Yes Now part of the Farmers Insurance group
+Bristol West (Farmers) Specialty high-risk underwriting ✅ Yes Part of the Farmers Insurance group

-If you've been convicted of a DUI, it's worth reading our in-depth guide on car insurance after a DUI to understand exactly which carriers are most competitive for your situation.
+If you've been convicted of a DUI, read our in-depth guide on car insurance after a DUI to understand exactly which carriers are most competitive for your situation.
+Drivers with a suspended license should review your insurance options with a suspended license.
+International drivers with a foreign license can also find themselves in the non-standard market — see our guide on car insurance for international drivers.

 Does Progressive Offer Non-Standard Insurance?